SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

         }
 ```

 The sample code for the second scenario creates a new **WebPartEntity** instance.
-It then uses methods in a helper class to populate the Web Part with XML.
+It then uses methods in a helper class to populate the web part with XML.
 The XML displays a promoted links list, including both [http://www.bing.com](http://www.bing.com) and the home page of the [OfficeDev/PnP GitHub](https://github.com/SharePoint/PnP) repository.

 ```
 WebPartEntity wp2 = new WebPartEntity();